 - Before submitting a formal application, you should draft a research proposal.
 This draft proposal should then be discussed with your potential supervisor.

-- Some general addvice on the areas your research proposal will need to cover can be found here.
+- Some general advice on the areas your research proposal will need to cover can be found here.

 - Once you have proposed a topic and approached a potential supervisor, you will need to submit an online application, which will allow you to upload your research proposal, CV and any other supporting documentation (such as funding applications).

-- Apply online: follow the link at the bottom of the relevant programme page.
+- Apply online to start in 2016/17: follow the link at the bottom of the relevant programme page.